 Let’s face it: conflict is just part of life.
-Each of us has a story of conflict in our lives, both personally and professionally.
-In fact, 80% of people report having conflict with their colleagues at work!
+Each of us has a story of the conflict in our lives, both personally and professionally.
+In fact, 80% of people report having conflicts with their colleagues at work!
 But even though it is common in the workplace, a lot of us do not manage conflict well.

 Here are some things to think about when facing a disagreement with your colleague but want to move towards healthy conflict and unity.

 Most of us approach conflict in one of three ways:

 - Avoid: They will just leave it, hoping the conflict goes away on its own.

 - Accommodate: Instead of engaging in conflict, you give in to what the other person wants.

 - Compete: This is the person that must win at all costs—they rush into conflict to “win.”

 These are our “default modes” and it can be tough to break out of them!
 But knowing the starting point is the best way to grow and learn.